 Visited with delay, rejected

 The line of the point towards which a unit is moving is marked by a green dot and highlighted in green.
 If one unit is assigned to several routes, the nearest (timewise) point is marked.

 Note that 2 types of values are shown in such columns as 'Arrival time' and 'Mileage'.
 These are estimated and actual values.
 Estimated values are the approximate values calculated by the system.
 Upon a delivery point visiting estimated values are changed for actual ones.
 Actual values are shown in the table by a slightly brighter color.

-To delete a route using the table, place a cursor over a route's line and click the appeared 'Trash' icon.
+Click on the button located in the lower right corner of the information block to change the name of the route.
+To delete a route from the table, place a cursor over a route's line and click the appeared 'Trash' icon.

 A route chosen in the table is shown on the map.
-The system provides the possibility for visual comparison of planning and fulfilling routes.
-Therefore, a fulfilling route can be displayed on top of a planning one.
-A planning route is displayed by a wide transparent line, while a fulfilling one — by a thick non-transparent line.
-To enable the displaying of fulfilling routes, click the corresponding icon in the top right corner of the map.
-A fulfilling route is shown on the map until its complete fulfillment or until the end of a delivery interval.
-Route visualization color schemes can be set on 'General' tab of the settings section.
+The system provides the possibility for visual comparison of planned and actual routes.
+Therefore, an actual route can be displayed on top of a planned one.
+A actual route is shown on the map by a solid line, a planned route — by a dotted one.
+To enable the displaying of actual routes, click the icon in the top right corner of the map (Show/Hide actual route).
+An actual route is shown on the map until its complete fulfillment or until the end of the delivery interval.
+Route visualization color schemes can be set on the 'General' tab of the 'Settings' section.

 Upon choosing a route in the table, the map is centered and scaled in such a way that all delivery points of a route get into vision field.
 To center the map on a particular delivery point, click it in the table.
 A route fulfillment state can be recognized by the markers used on the map: